waltoto/inap.github.io/index.md

 </div>

-That's nice!
+That’s nice!
 It seems that the model has separated the players into 3 categories.
+Let’s take a look at their productivity!
+That’s nice!
+It seems that the model has separated the players into 3 categories.
+Let’s take a look at their productivity!
-Let's take a look at their productivity!
+That’s nice!
+It seems that the model has separated the players into 3 categories.
+Let’s take a look at their productivity!

 <div style="width: 100%; height: 600px; margin: 0 auto;">